ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 },
 ```

-* Key selector returns true if the provided key is described by given descriptor.
-The descriptor can support a subset of keys, but only one value type can be processed by any descriptor.
+* Key selector returns true if the provided key is described by the given descriptor.
+A descriptor can support a
+  subset of keys, but it can only process one value type.
 ```go
 KeySelector: func(key string) bool {
     if strings.HasPrefix(key, ifPrefix) {